vrgldsouza/My-Code-Blocks/README.md

 # My-Code-Blocks
 The attached code is a basic web scraper.
 We are scrapping movie titles, rating, views etc. from a random IMDB Website.
-Added a Khijiji Scrap as well
+Added a Kijiji Scrap as well